-- American Counseling Association: The American Counseling Association offers its members a free continuing education course every month.
+- American Counseling Association ACA offers members a free continuing education course every month.
 The group also hosts webinars teaching counselors about running a private practice or treating disorders like schizophrenia.
-Counselors may pick up credits at the organization's annual conference and expo, which features various speakers and workshops.
+Counselors may also pick up credits at the organization's annual conference and expo, which features various speakers and workshops.

-- American Association for Marriage and Family Therapy: Counselors specializing in marriage and family therapy can complete continuing education credits from the AAMTF.
-The association runs an online learning system where therapists can enroll in courses on topics such as polyamory, kink lifestyles, or alcohol problems in intimate relations.
+- American Association for Marriage and Family Therapy Counselors specializing in marriage and family therapy can complete continuing education credits from AAMTF.
+The association runs an online learning system where therapists can enroll in courses on topics such as polyamory, kink lifestyles, or alcohol problems in intimate relationships.

-- Committee of Psychologists: The state's Committee of Psychologists includes links and resources for licensed counselors.
-The website features the latest news and tools, such as an interactive map meant to help health professionals connect with military personnel.
+- Committee of Psychologists This website includes links and resources for licensed counselors, including the latest news and tools, such as an interactive map meant to help health professionals connect with military personnel.

-- Missouri Mental Health Counselors Association: The MMHCA is an advocacy group rather than a professional association.
-However, it does offer education information and networking opportunities for professional counselors.
+- Missouri Mental Health Counselors Association MMHCA is an advocacy group rather than a professional association.
+However, it also offers education information and networking opportunities for professional counselors.

-- State Committee of Marital & Family Therapists: Missouri also runs its own committee for marriage and family therapists.
-This page provides instruction about training requirements, license renewal and reinstatement, and other sensitive information.
+- State Committee of Marital and Family Therapists Missouri also runs its own committee for marriage and family therapists.
+This page provides information about training requirements, license renewal and reinstatement, and other sensitive topics.

-- American Counseling Association of Missouri: The American Counseling Association of Missouri accepts counseling professionals who work in health care, business, education, and other industry settings.
-The organization hosts an annual conference, where counselors across the state can meet, network, and learn from one another.
+- American Counseling Association of Missouri The American Counseling Association of Missouri accepts counseling professionals who work in healthcare, business, education, and other industry settings.
+The organization hosts an annual conference, where counselors from across the state can meet, network, and learn from one another.
 It also hosts a directory where counselors connect with each other.

-- Missouri Addiction Counselors Association: The Missouri Addiction Counselors Association is open to counselors who work with people struggling from addiction and substance abuse.
-The group presents two conferences every year, where professionals can attend workshops and talks.
-The association's leadership also publishes newsletters for members, which are filled with resources, summaries of recent research, articles, and group updates.
+- Missouri Addiction Counselors Association The Missouri Addiction Counselors Association is open to counselors who work with people struggling from addiction and substance abuse.
+The group presents two conferences every year where professionals can attend workshops and talks.
+The association's leadership also publishes newsletters, which are filled with resources, summaries of recent research, articles, and group updates.